The Power Clean is the most popular lift among all of the Olympic Lift variants done with athletes.

 With many exercises in the weight room and especially exercises that involve the use of machines, moving more weight is simply a matter of applying more force, getting stronger and then next time applying even more force.

-Power Cleans are more complex and I think that is a great thing.
+Power Clean is more complex and I think that is a great thing.

 If you start driving too hard too soon in the lift you won’t be as powerful once you get to your power position.
 Additionally, if you start pulling with your arms too soon you’ll negate some of the power coming from your hips.

-This ability to not only generate power, but to do it in a coordinated fashion is exactly what an athlete has to do in sport.
+This ability to not only generate explosive power but to do it in a coordinated fashion is exactly what an athlete has to do in sports.